AlexEmashev/lsb-lightbox/Readme.md

 ##About

-LightSpeedBox is a jQuery plugin that represents a fancy image preview box (also called a lightbox).
+LightSpeedBox is a jQuery plugin for a fancy image preview box (also called a lightbox).

 Please see [demo page here](http://alexemashev.github.io/lsb-lightbox/).